mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 ### Key Changes from the Original API

 - **`$user_id`/`$device_id` are linked without separate `$identify`, `$merge`, or `$create_alias` events.** For projects on the original API once a user is identified you must send one of these three special event types to link the two identities.
 In the simplified API the `$identify`, `$merge`, and `$create_alias` events no longer have any special meaning and will be ignored.
 Instead, in projects on the simplified API, identities are linked using the `$user_id` and `$device_id` properties on regular events as described in the simplified API documentation.
 - **`$distinct_id` is predictable and matches `$user_id` for identified users.** In the original API IDs are grouped into identity clusters and any ID within the cluster might become the “canonical” distinct ID, which can be any ID in the cluster.
-In the simplified API `$user_id` and `$distinct_id` will always match once the user is identified.
+In the simplified API, the `$distinct_id` will always be the `$user_id` that you provide, once the user is identified.
 - **There is no limit on the number of `$device_id`s that can be merged into a single `$user_id`.** In the original API a maximum of 500 IDs can be merged into a single cluster.
 In the simplified API there is no similar restriction, although you can only merge `$device_id`s into `$user_id`s.
 It is not possible to merge `$user_id`s with each other.

 ## FAQ